What are Events?

 Mistake 1: Implicit or Explicit Process Events

 Problem.
 BPMN specification defines start and end events as optional.
 However, their usage is highly recommended, since each process starts and ends somewhere!
-Without explicitly using start and end events, a regular BPMN process might look the process in Figure 7.
+Without explicitly using start and end events, a regular BPMN process might look at the process in Figure 7.
 This modeling approach is undesirable and could lead to misinterpretations.

 Solution.
 Use start and end events in each process and subprocess.
 By considering this, the start and end of a process (or sub-process) is more evident and might be additionally explained by process name or by specializing process events.